 3. Local Packs

-Queries that specify a location trigger the appearance of a Local Pack box, which features local results along with business information, maps, and reviews.
+Queries that specify a certain location often trigger the appearance of a Local Pack box.
+It features local results along with business information, maps, and reviews.

 This SERP feature is for local companies and establishments.
 The box features three top locations, called a Local Teaser Pack.
-The rest is hidden under the “Other” button.
+The rest is hidden under the “View all” button.

 Here are some ways you can set up your site for Local Packs: